Qples by Fobi Announces Annual Contract Renewal with Marketing Solutions Leader Vericast

 Eddy Watson, President of Qples by Fobi, stated: “This contract renewal with Vericast is a big win for Qples.
 We’ve been able to establish a great working relationship with Vericast that allows us to come together and deliver digital solutions that advance the new Universal Coupon format for many retailers and CPG brands.
 As the evolution of digital coupons gains more momentum, especially now that 8112 is live in select retail locations, we couldn't be in a better position to help retailers & CPGs succeed in the digital transformation of their coupon strategies.”

-For more information on Qples by Fobi and 8112 Digital Coupons, please visit https://qples.fobi.ai/.
+For more information on Qples by Fobi and 8112 Digital Coupons, please visit the Qples Website.

 This press release is available on the Fobi website.